Can an app find everything automatically?

 That is why the first-run job is messy even when the product is good.

-- review bank and card statements
+2. Review bank and card statements for recurring merchants.

 Orbit is built for the last step, and Magic Import can help with the setup work by turning screenshots, statements, and other evidence into reviewable candidates.